vrinx/vrinx/README.md

 ### Hi there, whoever you might be 👋

-🌱 I'm working with Power Platform and M365.
+🌱 I'm working with Power Platform and M365, occasionally with Azure as well.